mhusm/maps-boilerplate-2018/setup.md

 # Techstack Setup for Studio Web/Mobile 2018
 TODO add techstack figure here
+This setup needs to be done once per group.
+The following instructions assume that you have a technical background.
+To see the instructions on how to use the projects that your team mate has created go here TODO.

 ## About this guide
 Instructions starting with *$* should be typed into a command line.